moniika21/motd-template/README.md

 # Template for motd

+## Disable ssh last connection message
+In
+PrintMotd no to disable ssh motd
 ## TODO

-who qui marche pas à la première connexion modulariser tout ça

-PrintMotd no to disable ssh motd

 update module only for apt